-It is no secret that individuals who have earned a college degree can expect to do better financially than those with less or without.
+It is no secret that individuals who have earned a college degree can expect to do better financially than those with less or without out in the job market.
 In fact, research proves that the more that workers increase their educational attainment, the more that their unemployment probabilities drop and earnings climb.

-One other important question to consider when picking a college degree is this: Will the college degree I choose boost my earning potential in the future?
+One other important question to consider when picking a college degree is this: Will the college degree I choose boost my earning potential in the future and my chances of obtaining one of the highest paying jobs?
 And for all the right reasons, it is an essential factor to consider.
 After all, going to university to earn a college degree is an investment.
 And while at it, it doesn’t hurt to find out which degrees actually pay you back and promise a brighter financial future.

-Here are the jobs and their corresponding college degrees that lead to a big earning potential in the business or corporate world:
+Here are the highest paying careers and their corresponding college majors that lead to a big earning potential in the business or corporate world: